Commit451/guidelines/kotlin.md

 # Kotlin Guidelines
 ---------------------------

-The Kotlin guidelines build off of the Android guidelines.
-Read those first.
+The Kotlin guidelines build off of the official [Android Kotlin style guide](https://android.github.io/kotlin-guides/style.html).
+Read it first.

 ## lateinit + ButterKnife
-We use `lateinit` to get around null safety checks in Kotlin.
+We use `lateinit` to get around null safety checks for views in Kotlin.
 It would look like this:

 ```kotlin
 @BindView(R.id.toolbar) lateinit var toolbar: Toolbar
 ```
-Note that we allow single line initialization here unlike in the Android Java guidelines due to the fact that the Kotlin formatter allows this.

 ## companion object
 In order to still allow for static instance methods for `Activity`s and `Fragment`s, we use a companion object: